The Ultimate Guide to Using Plaster in Fine Art: Techniques and Tips

 - Wooden or bamboo sculpting tools

-- Recycled or repurposed containers for mixing
+- Recycled containers for mixing

 - Handmade paper for texture impressions